PhrozenIO/PowerRunAsSystem/README.md

 | Execute                 | String           | powershell.exe                                 | Program to execute as SYSTEM (Session `0`)  |
 | Argument                | String           | -Command "whoami \| Out-File C:\result.txt"    | Optional argument to run with program |

+⚠️ You cannot run this function if current thread is impersonating another user.
+Use `Invoke-RevertToSelf` first.

 ---

 ### Invoke-InteractiveSystemPowerShell